FreeRDP/Remmina/README.md

 If you rather prefer to contribute to Remmina with money you are more than welcome.

-For more informations See the [Remmina web site donation page](http://remmina.org/wp/donations).
+For more information, see the [Remmina web site donation page](http://remmina.org/wp/donations).

 See the [THANKS.md](THANKS.md) file for an exhaustive list of supporters.